harshitadd/StyleTransfer_CrossoverGenerator/README.md

 # OUTPUT
-On the basis of different stress points, we suggest different plot points for the 2 unrelated plots that are given to us.
+# On the basis of different stress points
+we suggest different plot points for the 2 unrelated plots that are given to us.

 Sample Runs -